-Use equipment with care, it is expensive to replace and maintain, keep classroom, lab and clinic areas neat and clean.
+Use equipment with care, it is expensive to replace and maintain, keep desk area neat and clean.

 Take ownership and responsibility for one's learning:

 Complete assignments, be prepared to participate in learning, put forth effort to learn, ask questions, take responsibility for one's own actions and maintain scholastic integrity and honesty.